Eleventh Judicial District Court

-The mission of the Eleventh Judicial District Court Program is to provide judicial intervention, treatment and intensive supervision to individuals who have committed criminal acts as a direct or indirect result of their substance abuse.
-By providing this multi-disciplinary approach these individuals will become productive, sober law-abiding citizens.
+The mission of the Eleventh Judicial District Court’s Adult Drug Court Program is to provide judicial intervention, treatment and intensive supervision to individuals who have committed criminal acts as a direct or indirect result of their substance abuse.
+By providing this multi-disciplinary approach, these individuals will become productive, sober law-abiding citizens.

 Goals and Objectives

-The Goals and Objectives of the Eleventh Judicial District Drug Court Program is:
+The Goals and Objectives of the Eleventh Judicial District Drug Court Program are as follows:

 - To reduce drug and alcohol usage by Drug Court Participants.

 - To reduce the likelihood of participants re-immersing themselves and families in the Criminal Justice System.

 - To increase the ability of the Drug Court Participants to live successful, productive lives within the community, through the attainment of employment and education.

 - For participants to demonstrate a commitment to positive change as measured by the successful completion of each Phase of the program and graduation from Drug Court Program.

 The Adult Drug Court Program is designed around the concept of positive reinforcement and is based on a team effort for support.
 It is recognized and accepted that a drug addict may relapse a number of times before he/she is finally able to remain clean.
 Therefore, sanctions and therapeutic responses are built into the program when such relapses occur.
 The design concept of drug courts also maintains that individuals continue through the phases of the program until they successfully graduate.
 The program discourages individuals from “giving up” and taking the “easy way out” by requesting to “finish their time” incarcerated so that they can get back out and pursue their former lifestyles of drugs and criminal activity.
 The goal is to provide to the community sober, educated, and employable individuals.